MinnowBoard-org/website/elements/tuto-reader/tutorials/installing-windows-iot-on-minnowboard-turbot/docs/installing-windows-iot-on-minnowboard-turbot.md

 - MinnowBoard Turbot board
 - 5V 2.5A Power Supply
 - microSD card (8GB or larger, Class 10)
-- USB SD-Card Adapter (needed to mount it on your Windows computer)
+- USB SD card Adapter (needed to mount it on your Windows computer)
-- micro-HDMI to HDMI cable and HDMI-capable monitor
+- microHDMI to HDMI cable and HDMI-capable monitor
 - USB keyboard
 - USB mouse
 - Ethernet cable and internet connection
-- host computer running Windows
+- Host computer running Windows

 You’ll be using your host computer (and not the MinnowBoard Turbot) for these first steps.